NYPD recalls body cam devices after one explodes

 The New York Police Department has suspended the use of almost 3,000 body cameras after one of the devices exploded over the weekend, the department said.

-An NYPD officer wearing a Vievu LE-5 body camera noticed smoke rising from the device and took it off before it exploded, the department said in a statement Sunday.
+An NYPD officer on Staten Island retrieved a Vievu LE-5 body camera Saturday, noticed smoke rising from the device and took it off before it exploded, the department said in a statement Sunday.

 "The incident revealed a potential for the battery inside the camera to ignite," the department's statement said.
 "The cause and scope of the defect are currently being investigated."